 The Pendex or Pendulum Appliance

-- This appliance moves the molars back to create space for other teeth and/or to correct a protrusion of the upper teeth.
-This usually avoids the extraction of permanent teeth.
+- This orthodontic appliance moves the molars back to create space for other teeth and/or to correct a protrusion of the upper teeth.
+This usually prevents the extraction of permanent teeth.

 - After the molars are moved back, they will be held by another appliance (a Nance) while the side teeth and front teeth are moved back into the space.